ant-design/ant-design/docs/react/contributing.en-US.md

 We are using [GitHub Issues](https://github.com/ant-design/ant-design/issues) for bug tracking.
 The best way to get your bug fixed is using our [issue helper](http://new-issue.ant.design) and provide reproduction steps with this [template](https://u.ant.design/codesandbox-repro).

-Before you report a bug, please make sure you've searched exists issues, and read our [FAQ](/docs/react/faq).
+Before you report a bug, please make sure you've searched existing issues, and read our [FAQ](/docs/react/faq).

 ## Proposing a Change